klein2303/World-Explore/README.md

 npx cypress open
 ```

 in the terminal.
-When a site pop up click on the E2E option, and choose your ..... browser.
+When a site pop up click on the E2E option, and choose your preferred browser.
 Click on a spesific test to run it

 ## Running eslint